 English language learners are also assessed in the state with AZELLA, which determines where students are in their development of English language skills.
 English language learners are tested annually with AZELLA until they reach English language proficiency.
 A new AZELLA test, aligned to new standards, will be administered for the first time in spring 2023.
 An alternate assessment for English language learners with significant cognitive disabilities is also in development.

 How to Prep Your Students for Arizona’s Academic Standards Assessments (AASA)

-If you were familiar with AZ Merit or AzM2, you already know: computer-based tests require more than subject matter preparation.
+If you are familiar with AZ Merit or AzM2, you already know: computer-based tests require more than subject matter preparation.
 Your students need to know and be comfortable with the virtual testing technology they’ll encounter on test day.
 That means making time for virtual practice.

 For an added benefit: have your students take practice tests on the same device they’ll use for AASA and AzSCI.
-That way, when test day rolls around, they’ll know exactly how their device functions with the test-taking technology.
+That way, when test day rolls around, they’ll know precisely how their device functions with the test-taking technology.

 Access the AASA Practice Test in Edulastic

 Guess what?
-Edulastic has already set up AASA practice content in our Edulastic Public Library for quick access and easy practice.
+Edulastic has already set up AASA practice content in our Edulastic Public Library for quick access and straightforward practice.
 All you have to do is set up a free account, and you’ll be able to welcome your students into a virtual testing environment where they can gain familiarity with the tools they’ll encounter on test day.